Welcome!

 Personal development

 Everyone has a quality they want to work on.
 Maybe you are someone who has to do everything at the last minute because you have put it off for too long or would you like to be a little more assertive?
-You can sign up for a workshop like ‘Assertiveness’, 'Mindfulness' or 'Handling homesickness'.
+You can sign up for a workshop like ‘Self-confidence’, 'Mindfulness' or 'Handling homesickness'.
 All for free.
 You can register online via services on the student portal.

 Would you like to know more?